 We have audited the accompanying balance sheets of AVI BioPharma, Inc. (an Oregon corporation in development stage) as of December 31, 2005 and 2004, and the related statements of operations, shareholders' equity and comprehensive income (loss), and cash flows for each of the years in the three-year period ended December 31, 2005 and for the period from July 22, 1980 (inception) through December 31, 2005.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
 The financial statements of AVI BioPharma, Inc. for the period from July 22, 1980 (inception) through December 31, 2001 were audited by other auditors who have ceased operations.
 Those auditors expressed an unqualified opinion on those financial statements in their report dated February 21, 2002.
-Our opinion on the statements of operations, shareholders' equity and comprehensive income (loss), and cash flows, insofar as it relates to the amounts included for the period from July 22, 1980 (inception) through December 31, 2001.
+Our opinion on the statements of operations, shareholders' equity and comprehensive income (loss), and cash flows, insofar as it relates to the amounts included for the period from July 22, 1980 (inception) through December 31, 2001, is based solely on the report of the other auditors.